 2) Operations: support, invoice chasing, and research

 Operations is where businesses often see the fastest ROI because the work is frequent, measurable, and expensive to ignore.
-Lindy’s positioning around inbox, meetings, scheduling, and follow-up makes it a natural fit for administrative workflows.
-Adept is explicitly aimed at repetitive workflows across the tools teams already use, making it relevant for internal operations and workforce productivity.
-Manus also positions itself around executing tasks, research, browser operation, and business-facing actions.
+Lindy's positioning around inbox, meetings, scheduling, and follow-up makes it a natural fit for administrative workflows, and Manus positions itself around executing tasks, research, browser operation, and business-facing actions.

 Examples: